 Graduate Program Coordinator/Internship Advisor

-Ed typically fields questions about graduate program applications, admission requirements, graduate plans of study, thesis requirements, and other Master's program topics.
-Ed is also the Internship Advisor for Huxley College.
-Contact Ed by phone or email, or stop by his office near the Huxley College dean's suite in ES on floor 05 (halfway between floors 4 and 5).
+Ed fields questions about graduate program applications, admission requirements, graduate plans of study, thesis/field project requirements, teaching assistantships, graduate student funding, and all other Master's program topics for all Huxley Master's Programs.
+Ed is also the Internship Advisor for Huxley College for both Graduates and Undergraduates.
+Contact Ed by phone or email, or stop by his office near the Huxley College dean's suite in ES 545 on floor 05 (halfway between floors 4 and 5).

 Additional information is also available from the following faculty graduate advisors: